Nowadays, customers have access to a lot of information about what they want to buy.

 The purpose of a cold call is to prospect the customer that hasn’t made any purchase or contact with your business.

-The cold calls can be mistaken by telemarketing, but there are some differences between them.
+Cold calls can be mistaken for telemarketing, but there are some differences between them.

 In cold calls, you need trained and prepared salespeople.
 In telemarketing, this is not always necessary.
 The metrics and KPIs can be different too.